stuartasiimwe7/GitHub-FollowInsight/README.md

  This is a simple yet powerful Next.js app that helps you track who you follow and who follows you back on GitHub.
 Just enter a GitHub username, and instantly see!
 ## Overview

-GitHub Follow Insight is a web application that allows users to view detailed insights about their GitHub account, such as:
+This is a web application that allows you to view detailed insights about their GitHub account, such as:

-- The list of followers.
+- The list of your followers.
 - The list of people they follow.
 - People who are not following back.
 - People they have not followed back.

-This application is built using Next.js (React framework), styled with Tailwind CSS, and integrates with the GitHub API to fetch user data.
+It is built using Next.js, styled with Tailwind CSS, and integrates with the GitHub API to fetch user data.

 ## Features

 - **Search**: Enter any GitHub username to fetch the follow insights.
-- **Display**: Display lists of followers, following, not following back, and not followed back.
+- **Display**: Display lists of followers, following, not following back, and not followed back in tabular format.
-- **Responsive Design**: Fully responsive with a modern, sleek UI using Tailwind CSS.
-- **Interactive**: Allows users to check their GitHub follow details dynamically.
+- **Responsive & Interactive**: Fully responsive allows you to check your GitHub follow details dynamically.

 ## Prerequisites

-Before setting up the project, you need the following:
+Before setting up the project, you'll need the following:

 - **Node.js**: Install the latest version from [Node.js Official Website](https://nodejs.org/).
 - **npm or yarn**: Package managers to install dependencies.